thomasdashney/waterline-global/README.md

 Waterline-Global
 ================

-Utility to easy the use of Waterline ORM across an application.
+Utility to ease the use of Waterline ORM across an application.
 It hooks into your `models/` directory and pulls in all of your models.

 Installation
 ----------